-For NYU undergraduates, the Summer Financial Aid Application is available now and is due May 1 to be considered for NYU scholarship.
+For NYU undergraduates, the Summer Financial Aid Application is available from February until May 1 and must be submitted to be considered for NYU scholarship.

 IMPORTANT: The May 1 deadline for scholarship review does not apply to students enrolled in the SPS Division of Applied Undergraduate Studies.
 Students in this program are automatically reviewed for scholarship eligibility upon enrollment.
 The May 1 deadline also does not apply to the 3-year dance program at Tisch School of the Arts, or if you will be a Junior in the accelerated Nursing program in summer 2018.